 - The timeline

-- Parking and load in instructions
+- Parking and load-in instructions

 Things to Do

-Collect all of the Décor Items
+1. Collect all of the Décor Items

-Alphebetize the Escort Cards
+2. Alphabetize the Escort Cards

-Fill Your Gas Tank
+4. Fill Your Gas Tank

-Treat Yourself to Something
+5. Treat Yourself to Something

-And, because a little pre-game never killed anybody, treat yourself to something!
+A little pre-game never killed anybody, treat yourself to something!
 Whether it’s getting your nails done, a happy hour with friends, or just an unscheduled and work-free evening at home, making sure that you’re taking care of yourself before spending the next few days taking care of everyone else is always a good thing.